 The San Diego COVID-19 Community Response Fund was created to rapidly deploy resources to nonprofit organizations that are supporting low-income workers, families and vulnerable communities impacted by the coronavirus crisis.

 The San Diego COVID-19 Community Response Fund will receive donations and make emergency grants to nonprofit organizations supporting San Diegans, particularly communities in our region that are disproportionately affected by this global pandemic and its economic consequences.

-Grant funding will focus on these critical areas: food security, other essential living expenses, emergent needs, rent and utility payment support, and interest-free loans for nonprofit organizations.
+Grant funding will focus on these critical areas: food security, other essential living expenses, emergent needs, and rent and utility payment support, as well as low-to-no interest loans for nonprofit organizations.
 Funds will be released on a rolling basis as fundraising continues throughout the coronavirus outbreak and its recovery phases.

 In order to move resources quickly without further burdening organizations providing critical services and support, we have established a streamlined grant application process.

 Ongoing Grant Agreements